Universality Laws for High-Dimensional Learning with Random Features: Proof of the Main Results

-for any bounded test function $\test(x)$ that also has bounded first and second derivatives.
-The precise connection between \eref{get} and \eref{test_func} will be made clear in \sref{get}, when we prove Theorem~\ref{thm:get}.
-Until then, we focus on \eref{test_func}.
+for every bounded test function $\test(x)$ that also has bounded first and second derivatives.
+The precise connection between \eref{get}, \eref{get2} and \eref{test_func} will be made clear in \sref{get}, when we prove Theorem~\ref{thm:get}.
+For now, we focus on showing \eref{test_func}.

 In our analysis, we first show a \emph{conditional} version of \eref{test_func}.
 Specifically, we will define a subset $\mathcal{A}$ of all $d \times p$ feature matrices, and show that